 I accidentally tripped upon the AlumaliteUSA website while browsing Google Images for an interesting and different muzzle device to put on the Precision AR-15 Rifle we raffled off in 2010.
 After thoroughly reviewing the website, I contacted them to see if they would like to get involved in the project.
 A couple hours later Michael Yoder and I were exchanging emails discussing the look of the rifle build and what kind of muzzle break they could make for us.
-After further discussion we decided on protecting the barrel better by adding a shroud to the brake and then Mr. Yoder got to work.
+After further discussion we decided on protecting the barrel better by adding a shroud to the brake and then Mr. Yoder got to work manufacturing a new AlumaliteUSA Muzzle Brake Barrel Shroud.

-While displaying our rifle, many people were initially attracted to it because of the look of the shroud/brake.
+While displaying our rifle, many people were initially attracted to it because of the look of the AlumaliteUSA Muzzle Brake Barrel Shroud Review.
 Since the Lilja barrel we used was already threaded at 1/2 – 28 TPI, the device was threaded the same so it simply screws on to the end of the barrel.
 A large number of people asked if it was a sound suppressor, which it is not but in some aspects, it does resemble one.

 The product is built well and had a nice shiny finish but we ended up bead blasting part of it to match the overall look of rest of the rifle.
 Mr. Yoder was kind enough to take some photos as they put it together.
 In the following photo gallery, you can see the process pretty much from start to finish.
 Check out the pics as AlumalightUSA transforms the raw materials into the final product.